erikvanoosten/metrics-scala/docs/Manual_2x.md

 # Metric names and Instrumented

 Each metric has a unique metric name.
-In metrics-scala the name partly derived from the owner class.
+In metrics-scala the name partly derived from the *owner class*.
 The owner class is the class that extends the `Instrumented` trait.

-The name is build from:
+The metric name is build from:

 * *Group:* The top-level grouping of the metric.
 This is set to the owner’s package name (e.g., com.example.proj.auth).
 * *Type:* The second-level grouping of the metric.
 This defaults to the owner’s class name (e.g., SessionStore).